ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 Non-quoted identifiers must match the regex `^[a-zA-Z_][0-9a-zA-Z_]*$` and can not be equal to [keywords](#syntax-keywords).
 Examples: `x, _1, X_y__Z123_.`

-If you want to use identifiers the same as keywords or you want to use any symbols in identifiers, quote it.
-Use `"id"` or `` `id` `` syntax.
+If you want to use identifiers the same as keywords or you want to use other symbols in identifiers, quote it using double quotes or backtics, for example, `"id"`, `` `id` ``.

 ## Literals